What is the Enhanced Training Support Package (ETSP)?

-The ETSP will be time-limited to cover eligible courses starting before 1 Jan 2021.
+The ETSP is time-limited to cover eligible courses starting before 1 July 2021.
 Enterprises (both SMEs and non-SMEs) are eligible for funding under the ETSP if they send their employees for training which commence within the following periods:

 |Tourism*||1 Mar 2020 to 31 Dec 2020||Yes, for selected sector-specific programmes||Yes|

 |Food & Beverage||1 Apr 2020 to 31 Dec 2020|

 |Aerospace||Between 1 Sep 2020 and 31 Dec 2020|